Offshoring vs Outsourcing Benefits

 Companies that are looking to become more efficient have a number of different potential methods of making this happen.
 Production in the United States can be very expensive.
 Because of potential wage increases, real estate value problems, and other associated costs, companies that do business in the US can often find themselves in the unenviable position of having to raise prices in order to account for rises in production costs.
 With this in mind, many companies are choosing to benefit from offshoring or outsourcing their production.
-Mexico has become a common destination for offshoring companies, and with its close to proximity to the US and low costs, it makes sense that companies would want to take advantage.
+Mexico has become a common destination for offshoring companies in bordering states such as California, Arizona, New Mexico and Texas.
+With its close to proximity low risk and costs, it makes sense that companies would want to take advantage.
 So what are these options and which one makes the most sense?
 Here is an overview of offshoring vs outsourcing.

 What is offshoring?

 Offshoring is a term that refers to a shift in production operations from a company’s domestic home to a different country.
 For example, a company operating in the United States might shift all or some of its production facilities to a different country.
 It could build new factories in Mexico, for instance, to handle a part of its production process.
 While this is the most common way to offshore, it is not the only way.
 A company can also “offshore” by shifting its production capabilities to another company in a different country to reduce labor costs.
 This would be an exactly of both offshoring and outsourcing.
 The important thing to note about offshoring is that it requires a company to move its production from its domestic home to some international location.

 Outsourcing is another option that has grown popular for both manufacturing and services-providing companies.
 Outsourcing involves the ability of a company to shift part of its operations to a different company.
 This might mean having a company in another country produce one of the things that goes into a final product.
 For some companies, outsourcing means having another company handle the customer service elements of the company’s business.
 It is technically possible for companies to outsource their operations to another company within the country.
 This, however, is relatively rare compared to outsourcing overseas.